Malta shocked after car bomb kills crusading journalist

 "Everyone has the right to write and say what they want in this country," he said.

-He vowed to bring her killer to justice and called for national unity, saying: "In these moments, when the country is shocked by such a vicious attack, I call on everyone to measure their words, to not pass judgement and to show solidarity".
+"In these moments, when the country is shocked by such a vicious attack, I call on everyone to measure their words, to not pass judgment and to show solidarity," she said.

-Roberta Metsola, an MEP from the Labour Party, called the murder "truly the darkest day for democracy in a generation".

 Shock

-Caruana Galizia wrote a hard-hitting blog on politics.
+Caruana Galizia wrote a hard-hitting political blog.

 She was also a columnist for The Sunday Times of Malta and The Malta Independent and had contributed articles to EUobserver.

-Maltese broadcaster TVM said she had reported a death threat to the police 15 days ago.
+Maltese broadcaster TVM said she had reported a death threat to the police two weeks ago.

-In February, a special envoy from the OSCE, a European democracy watchdog, also urged Malta to "ensure that journalists" like her could do their work "without being intimidated or threatened."
+In February, the OSCE, a European democracy watchdog, had also urged Malta to "ensure that journalists" like her could do their work "without being intimidated or threatened."

-Caruana Galizia leaves behind three children and her husband.
+Caruana Galizia leaves behind three sons and her husband.

-"She herself would never have thought that it could have ended this way," Matthew Lowell, a political consultant in Malta who knew her socially, told EUobserver.

 "She was very strong willed, very determined.
-She never shied away from speaking her mind, but she was also very caring - the mother of three sons," Lowell said.
+She never shied away from speaking her mind, but she was also very caring - a mother who raised three children," Matthew Lowell, a political consultant in Malta who knew her socially, told EUobserver.

+"She herself would never have thought that it could have ended this way," he said.

 Sensitive case

-Lowell, who works for Binda Consulting International, said the partisan nature of Maltese politics meant that only an independent body could handle the crime.
+Lowell, who works for Binda Consulting International, said the partisan nature of Maltese politics meant that an independent body should handle the crime.

-"The Maltese government should have no option but to bring in an independent investigator to look at the case", he said.
+"The Maltese government has no option but to bring in an independent investigator to look at the case", he said.

-The International Consortium of Investigative Journalists (ICIJ) in Washington, which worked with her son, also paid tribute to her.
+The International Consortium of Investigative Journalists (ICIJ) in Washington, which worked with one of her sons, also paid tribute to her.

 It said she "has been at the forefront of important investigations in the public interest and has exposed offshore dealings of prominent political figures in Malta."